dgaydukov/nodejs-blockchain/mining-farm.md

 # Mining Farm

 The purpose of this project is to create a self-growing farm that mines etherium and watch market and decides what to do.
-The farm is self-learning, and self-growing programm
+The farm is self-learning, and self-growing app

 ## Farm Strategy

-* In the beggining the farm is 6 video cards that mine ether
+* In the beginning the farm has 6 video cards that all mine ether
-* Farm mines ether, watch market and prognose revenue.
+* Farm mines ether, watch market and forecast revenue.
 And base on that, in every point of time decides what to do
 1) Exchange ether to usd
-2) Exchange ehter to bitcoin
+2) Exchange ether to bitcoin
-3) Buy another videocard and grow itself
+3) Buy another video card and grow itself
-* For buying videocard, we use [smart contract](https://www.ethereum.org/greeter).
+* For buying video card, we use [smart contract](https://www.ethereum.org/greeter).
 Of course you can get cash and buy video card by yourself, but really, smart contracts are more interesting:)